I’ve joined back Twitter recently & this was much needed for me .

 40+ Blog Retweet Accounts

 In addition to retweeting blogger content, Blog Retweet Accounts often host blogger chats, comment swaps, and various follow threads.
-All of these accounts are a great way to interact with other bloggers and make friends – in fact, I made the majority of my closest blogger friends this way.
+As a result, all of these accounts are a great way to interact with other bloggers and make friends.
+In fact, I made the majority of my closest blogger friends this way.

 - All Those Blogs